 So perfect for hanging those lantern planters.

 Old lanterns are pretty easy to convert into planters too.
 You just have to make sure to remove any oily residue first.
 You don’t want that stuff seeping into the soil and harming your plants.

 First off remove the chimney, wick and cap on the oil reservoir.
 If there’s still oil inside dispose of it safely.
 Never pour old oil down the drain or toilet.

 Mix a tablespoon of dishwashing liquid with really hot water.
 Add the mixture to the reservoir and use a bottle brush to scrub the inside of the reservoir and get rid of any tough deposits.
 Pour the water out and fill the reservoir up again.
 Let the soapy mixture sit in the reservoir overnight and rinse with hot water the next day.
 Once the reservoir is nice and clean, your lanterns should be safe for planting.

 Our lanterns were a bit rusty and I was worried that the little stones needed for drainage would fall through the holes so I added some shade cloth on the inside first.

-Before planting the succulents we sprayed the lanterns with a lovely bronze color that contains a rust inhibitor.
+Before planting the succulents we sprayed the outside of the lanterns a lovely bronze color that contains a rust inhibitor.

 I normally don’t mind a little bit of rust, but I want these lantern planters to last a few seasons before they disintegrate completely 😉 I’d love to know what you think.
 Do you love old pulleys too?